Death Valley Hiking & Camping

 If you are traveling alone and specifically request single accommodations, you will be asked to pay the full single supplement noted on the trip itinerary.
-If you wish to share accommodations, we will assign you a roommate/tentmate if one is available.
-If a roommate/tentmate cannot be found, you will be asked to pay a reduced single fee which is half of the full single supplement.
-Please be advised that there are a limited number of single rooms available on most departures.
+If you wish to share accommodations, we will assign you a tentmate if one is available.
+If a tentmate cannot be found, you will be asked to pay a reduced single fee which is half of the full single supplement.
+Please be advised that there are a limited number of single tents available on most departures.

-Meals as noted in the daily itinerary; roundtrip transportation from/to designated Las Vegas hotel; van support; expert guide leadership; depending on your departure date we provide either group camping gear including tents (bring your own sleeping bag/pad) or hotel accommodations; park entrance fees.
+Meals as noted in the daily itinerary; roundtrip transportation from/to designated Las Vegas hotel; van support; expert guide leadership; group camping gear including tents (bring your own sleeping bag/pad); park entrance fees.

-Airfare; 1 lunch; sleeping bag and pad (camping departures); insurance of any kind; excess baggage charges; airport taxes; alcoholic beverages; soft drinks; guide gratuities and items of a personal nature.
+Airfare; 1 lunch; sleeping bag and pad; insurance of any kind; excess baggage charges; airport taxes; alcoholic beverages; soft drinks; guide gratuities and items of a personal nature.

-Fall and winter daytime temperatures in Death Valley generally range in the 60s and 70s with nighttime temperatures dropping into the 30s and 40s.
-In early spring, daytime temperatures at lower elevations can reach 90°- 100°F. On our spring camping departures, while we do spend time exploring the warmer valley floor, our campsite and some of our hikes are above 1,500' where temperatures generally range from 50°- 90°.
+In early spring, daytime temperatures at lower elevations can reach 90°- 100°F. On our spring departures, while we do spend time exploring the warmer valley floor, our campsite and some of our hikes are above 1,500' where temperatures generally range from 50°- 90°.
 Spring nighttime temperatures are usually in the 40s-60s but can occasionally drop into the 30s.
 Weather in Death Valley is unpredictable so please arrive prepared to experience a wide temperature range.
 Very little rainfall can be expected but suitable raingear is essential nonetheless.